GwynethLlewelyn/update-motd.d/README.md

 ### 50-systop
 This script will output your system network information (Hostname, DNS, FQDN and IP).

-It does not require any dependencis.
+It does not have any dependencies.

 Debian output: